MichalMalenda/MichalMalenda/README.md

 ---

   Hi, My name is <b>Michał</b>.
-I'm currently working as an RPA Developer at Linklaters, automating processes for Business Teams via VBA / PowerAutomate / BluePrism / Powershell  / R / Python.
-On a day-to-day basis, I'm learning and developing solutions in Python / Powershell / C# / Dart for my personal use.
-Aside from programming, I'm also a frequent gym-goer to keep myself in check and push my body's strength goals and achievements.
+I'm currently working as an RPA Developer, automating processes for Business Teams via VBA / PowerPlatform / BluePrism / Powershell / Python / AutomateAnywhere.
+On a day-to-day basis, I'm learning and developing solutions in Python / Powershell / C# / Godot for my personal use.
+Apart from programming, I'm also a frequent gym-goer to keep myself in check and push my body's strength goals and achievements.

 ---